GoogleCloudPlatform/healthcare/utilities/consume/dataflow_fhirstore_to_gcs_pubsub/README.md

 1. Create a Google Cloud Project and set up appropriate billing and IAM permissions.
 Refer following [link](https://developers.google.com/workspace/guides/create-project) for more information on how to create a GCP project.
 2. Create a GCS Archive and Error bucket.
 Refer following [link](https://cloud.google.com/storage/docs/creating-buckets) for more information on how to create a GCS bucket.
 3. Create a Pub/Sub topic and subscription.
 Refer following [link](https://cloud.google.com/pubsub/docs/create-topic#pubsub_create_topic-Console) for more information on how to create a Pub/Sub topic and subscription.
-4. Create a FHIR store using Healthcare API.
-Refer following [link](https://cloud.google.com/healthcare-api/docs/how-tos/fhir#healthcare-create-fhir-store-console) for more information on how to create a FHIR store and set up necessary permissions.
+4. Create a FHIR Store using Healthcare API.
+Refer following [link](https://cloud.google.com/healthcare-api/docs/how-tos/fhir#healthcare-create-fhir-store-console) for more information on how to create a FHIR Store and set up necessary permissions.
 5. Understanding of FHIR Resources and types of FHIR resources.Refer following [link](https://build.fhir.org/ig/HL7/US-Core/) for more information on FHIR resources and different types of FHIR resources.

 # Step by Step workflow

-1. Create necessary GCS Bucket, Pub/Sub topic and FHIR store as mentioned in the Prerequisites section.
+1. Create necessary GCS Bucket, Pub/Sub topic and FHIR Store as mentioned in the Prerequisites section.

 2. We will use the following parameter values as an example,
     1. GCP Project: demo-project